Supplementing these, this section explores what internal auditing is like in practice and the many pitfalls to avoid.

 A brief guide to standards and responsibility

-A brief guide to strategic audit planning and resourcing
+A brief guide to audit planning and an internal audit strategy

 A brief guide to working with other providers